 As part of the circular economy, there is an increasing interest in converting waste streams into feedstock (hydrocarbons) and energy carriers (biogas, syngas, oil, heat, hydrogen).
 The program Building Blocks from Waste aims to match under-utilized residual streams with the most suitable conversion technologies.

-The Building blocks from Waste Matchmaking Event in 2021 marked the starting point for a new platform.
-The objective of this platform is to exchange knowledge and expertise on innovative technologies to assist the owners of residual streams in judging on – or distinguishing between – the applicability of different technologies, or the potential market of the resulting (mixture of) components.
+Our main goal is to exchange knowledge and expertise on innovative technologies to assist the owners of (complex) residual streams in judging on – or distinguishing between – the applicability of different technologies, or the potential market of the resulting (mixture of) components.

 Participants indicate that low economic feasibility and lack of market for the products are the main reason for the low valorisation potential.
-Also, the need for a continuous high volume and the fluctuating prices are seen as hurdles.
+Also, the need for a continuous high volume and the fluctuating prices are hurdles.

 - Waste incineration is too cheap, hindering better technologies to develop

 - Getting same legislation for waste incineration as for other emitting industries

 - Additional side-streams arising from the conversion processes

 - Finding general solutions for many small streams

 ISPT aims to fill the gap by bringing together the owners of the (complex) residual streams, the innovative technologies and the experts in possible feedstock-process combinations from physical and thermodynamic perspectives.
 Are you among these groups?
 Please feel free to contact us, we’re happy to share our knowledge.

 A joint development program will be set-up to accelerate the developments and solve both technical and non-technical hurdles.